4 Ways MACH Makes Your Organization Ready for Change

-Where traditional monolithic suites burden organizations with unused features and an inflexible software ecosystem, MACH unlocks a ‘best-for-me’ approach to software development with Packaged Business Capabilities (PBCs) hand-picked based on your business needs.
+Where traditional monolithic suites burden organizations with unused features and an inflexible software ecosystem, composable tech unlocks a ‘best-for-me’ approach to software development with Packaged Business Capabilities (PBCs) hand-picked based on your business needs.
 These independent PBCs are modular and composable, allowing businesses to pivot and experiment with new technologies and respond to market demands at a lower cost of change.

-Adopting MACH will undoubtedly push organizations out of their comfort zone as they transition away from the familiar but fatally inflexible monolithic suites.
+Going composable will undoubtedly push organizations out of their comfort zone as they transition away from the familiar but fatally inflexible monolithic suites.
 So every team, from Technology Management and Procurement to Marketing and Sales, must undergo changes to make the best use of this revolutionary software ecosystem.
 A strong shift in organizational mindset to prioritize composability and modularity helps make this transition easy.

 Perceived risk: